sciencehistory/kithe/guides/modelling.md

 **Kithe::Asset** represents a single ingested file (digital object), and metadata (technical, descriptive, whatever) about it.
 Each Asset normally belongs to exactly one `parent` Work, which it is a member of.
 An Asset is allowed to have no parent, mainly intended for ingested Assets waiting for assignment.
   * (not yet complete) Assets additionally have "derivatives" (thumbnails, transformations), which are usually automatically generated.
   * Kithe::Asset roughly corresponds to a samvera "FileSet" plus it's "File" object.
 In PCDM terms, it's kind of an "Object" combined with a single "File".
 Unlike in samvera/PCDM, an Asset belongs to at most _one_ parent work.
 This makes the implementation a lot simpler, easier to make performant, and allows an Asset to more easily inherit certain things, like permissions, from it's parent.
 We believe this is sufficient for a large swath of apps; an app that needs a many-to-many children/membership relationship would have to add that modelling itself.
-  * You may have a custom subclass of Kithe::Asset in your app if you'd like to add additional metadata fields or behavior; it's unclear if this will be common/recommended.
+  * It is expected you will have at least one subclass of Kithe::Asset.
+This is where you define derivatives, you can also add custom metadata or other customizations here.

 **Kithe::Collection** is a group of Kithe::Works.
 The association between collection and work is many-to-many, a work can be in several collections.
 A work has an `in_collection` association; a collection has a (to be determined name, can't re-use `member` though) association to it's member works.